OHI-Science/ohiprep_v2023/globalprep/lsp/v2023/readme.md

 -   rgn_area_inland1km.csv - rgn_area_inland1km
 -   rgn_area_offshore3nm.csv - rgn_area_offshore3nm

 To be sure, this is a tricky OHI score update.
 Be sure all the layer years are updated in the scenario_data_years.csv.
 The "rgn_area_inland1km.csv - rgn_area_inland1km" and the "rgn_area_offshore3nm.csv - rgn_area_offshore3nm", as you can imagine, are the same each year and remains static and unupdated.
-They not even present as layers in the scenario_data_years.csv file.
+They are not present as layers in the scenario_data_years.csv file.
 There are also multiple places to update in the layers_eez_base.csv, luckely all of them have the same file path with the "lsp" folder so you can use this to search the .csv file.